 Offshore bank accounts

-Expats in Spain may find that opening an international offshore account is the best way to manage their finances.
+Expats in Spain may find that opening an international offshore bank account is the best way to manage their finances.
 This is particularly helpful for anyone who works abroad, spends a lot of time in more than one country, or frequently transfers money between countries.

 Offshore accounts are located outside the holder’s country of residence and usually offer distinct advantages such as a wider range of cross-border services and lower taxation on funds.
-You can read more about offshore banking in our detailed guide.

 Bank accounts in Spain